syed-7danial/murhty-dr/bankos-dr/services/rds/Readme.md

   - `None` - which process nothing and throws an error that no CLIENT_NAME was provided.

 Added CUSTOM_CLIENT text parameter which lets us define more than one client and process them parallely.
-Moreover, the BATCH_SIZE parameter lets us define how many resources of rds of a single client to handle at a time.
-For instance, if BATCH_SIZE is defined as 5 which is it default value, then for each client the processes would be divided into 5.
-Five RDS resources would be handled first and then the next.
-This is done to effectively handle the API calls limit.
+Moreover, the RESOURCE_BATCH_SIZE parameter lets us define how many resources of rds of a single client to handle at a time and CLIENT_BATCH_SIZE parameters lets us define how many clients ahould be processed in parallel.
+For instance, if RESOURCE_BATCH_SIZE is defined as 5 and CLIENT_BATCH_SIZE is 2, the two clients would be processed with their rds resources converted in batch of 5 resources at a single time to be processed.

 Additionally, enabling `PROCESS_COMMON_CONFIG` will add the **common configuration** to the client list for processing.